 Natural Disasters in Fiji

-A year-round warm tropical climate is one of the main aspects of Fiji that attracts visitors from all over.
+A year-round warm tropical climate is one of the main aspects of Fiji that attracts visitors from all over the world.
 However, the hot weather, humidity and its South Pacific location can also lead to dangerous and life-threatening natural disasters, including cyclones, floods, droughts, earthquakes and tsunamis.

 Cyclones

-Another cyclone, named Cyclone Gene, hit the Fijian city capital of Suva and surrounding areas with wind gusts up to 85 mph, causing widespread flooding and blackouts.
-At least three people were killed directly or indirectly by the storm.
+Another cyclone, named Cyclone Gene, hit the Fijian city capital of Suva and surrounding areas with wind gusts up to 185 kmh (115 mph) in January 2008, causing widespread flooding and blackouts.
+Eight people were killed directly or indirectly by the storm.

 Floods

-floodsFlooding in Fiji can be the result of cyclones, though it can also occur during the country’s rainy season, which is normally in the warmer months between November and March.
-Fiji also has wet and dry zones, so naturally the wet zones, which are mostly located in the southeast region of the islands, are much more prone to experience heavy rains and flooding.
+floodsFlooding in Fiji can be the result of cyclones, though it can also occur during the country's rainy season between November and April.
+Fiji also has wet and dry zones, so naturally the wet zones, which are mostly located in the southeast region of the islands, are more prone to experience heavy rains and flooding.

-One recent instance of flooding in Fiji occurred in January of 2009.
-Four days of heavy rain poured down on the towns of Nadi, Labasa, Sigatoka, Ba and many rural villages on one of Fiji’s main islands, Viti Levu.
-Because the water had been polluted, authorities had to deliver clean drinking water, as well as other supplies, to the affected areas.
-Other damages the floods had caused were severed roads, bridges submerged in the floodwaters and loss of sugar cane crops, which were washed out.
+One recent instance of flooding in Fiji occurred in January 2009.
+Four days of heavy rain poured down on the towns of Nadi, Labasa, Sigatoka and Ba on Viti Levu.
+The flood damaged roads and bridges and caused the loss of crops.
 Eight people were reported to have been killed, six from drowning and two killed in a landslide.

 Droughts

-droughtsThe areas that are driest (also called the dry zones) are the lower islands and leeward areas of Fiji.
+droughtsThe areas that are driest (also called the dry zones) are the lower islands and leeward areas of the Fiji Islands.
 These areas are also most vulnerable to droughts.
-Besides affecting water supplies, droughts can have a very negative impact on agriculture, which is an extremely important economic aspect of Fiji.
+Besides affecting water supplies, droughts can have a negative impact on agriculture, which plays an important role in Fiji's economy.

 Earthquakes and Tsunamis

-tsunamiThe Fijian Islands are seismically active, which means that they are prone to experience earthquakes.
-The greatest danger of earthquakes, especially severe ones, is the damage and destruction of houses and other infrastructure, as well as natural structures such as trees, which results from the shaking.
-This can also cause pieces or the entire structure to fall down and kill people.
+tsunamiThe Fiji Islands are seismically active, which means that they are prone to experience earthquakes.
+The greatest danger of earthquakes, especially severe ones, is the damage and destruction of houses and other infrastructure, as well as natural structures such as trees.

-However, in some cases, earthquakes can cause tsunamis as well.
-A tsunami is a large ocean wave that is caused by a sudden motion of the ocean floor.
-Besides an earthquake, the sudden motion could also be the result of an underwater landslide or a powerful volcanic eruption.
-Tsunamis are extremely dangerous and can quickly result in the loss of lives.
+Sometimes earthquakes can also cause tsunamis.
+A tsunami is a series of large waves that can be caused by a sudden motion of the ocean floor.
+Besides an earthquake, the sudden motion can also be the result of an underwater landslide or a powerful volcanic eruption.

 Another major earthquake (though without a tsunami) occurred on November 17, 1979.
 It resulted in severe damage and destruction to infrastructure on neighboring islands and a landslide on the island of Qamea.